Silver City, New Mexico: Points of interest

 The Gila Cliff Dwellings National Monument is about 44 mi north of Silver City, via the winding NM 15.
 At the monument, the remains of Indigenous inhabitants within five caves in a cliff can be found.
 They were built sometime between 1275 and 1300 AD by the Mogollon culture.
 In addition to ancient ruins, there are plenty of places to camp, hike and fish within the Gila Wilderness.

 The Catwalk is a trail enclosed by a metal walkway that suspends 25 ft above the Whitewater Canyon hugging the canyon walls.
 It follows water-pipe routes built by miners in 1893.
 When the pipes needed repair, the miners walked on them.
 Visitors can explore the walkway and trail, picnic, and enjoy the river.
 It is located 70 mi north of Silver City on U.S. Route 180 near Glenwood.

 There are several lakes in the area.
 Lake Roberts covers 72 acre about 27 mi north of Silver City on NM 15 near the NM 35 junction.
-Other lakes in the Silver City area include Bill Evans Lake, Snow Lake, Wall Lake, Bear Canyon Dam.
+Other lakes in the Silver City area include Bill Evans Lake, Snow Lake, Wall Lake, and Bear Canyon Dam.
 Anglers have a choice of brown and rainbow trout, catfish, and bass.
 In addition, several mountainous rivers can be found nearby.
 Some of note are the Gila River, Negrito Creek, San Francisco River, and Willow Creek.

 The Kneeling Nun is a natural rock formation located about 20 mi to the east of Silver City along NM 152.
 Several legends have developed explaining its origin.

 Nearby is Fort Bayard Historic District, about eight miles east of Silver City, off of US Highway 180.
 The District was the location of Fort Bayard, which was established in 1866 to station soldiers of the US Army in proximity to mining camps in the region.
 In later years the fort was converted to an Army hospital, specializing in the treatment of tuberculosis.
 In the early 1920s it became a US Veterans Hospital under the Veterans Administration.
 The property was sold to the State of New Mexico in 1965, which used the facility as a State Hospital.
 With the construction of a newer hospital in 2010, the property was vacated.
 Fort Bayard then became home to a museum, maintained by the Fort Bayard Historic Preservation Society.
 The museum personnel offer tours of both the building and the grounds on a regular schedule.